bojand/fsto-2018-grpc/slides.md

 - Single client request and streaming response
 - Duplex / bi-directional streaming
 - Streaming allows for no / easier pagination mechanisms without need for a cursor or page number

 ---

+# FEATURES

+- HTTP/2
+- RPC using Protocol Buffers (or JSON)
+- Plugins to extend functionality
+- Forwards & backwards compatible on the wire
+- Machine-readable & self-Describing
+- Streaming call support
+- Mobile: Android and Objective-C, Experimental Swift
+- Polyglot: C++, Go, Java, Ruby, Node.js, Python, C#, PHP

+???

+- HTTP2 is binary, instead of textual
+- is fully multiplexed, instead of ordered and blocking
+- multiple requests can be serviced at the same time in one long-lived connection
+- allows streaming
+- allows servers to “push” responses proactively to clients

+- General application framework allows for logging, security, monitoring, tracing via middleware and interceptors

+- gRPC core implementations in C++, Go and Java.
+Most others based on C++ core.

+---